 Because this is a natural mapping, the overhead of a method call is relatively low.
 This means that the objectclass package provides an efficient means of doing object-oriented programming.

-If your Poplog system includes Objectclass, you can get an introduction by looking at TEACH OBJECTCLASS\EXAMPLE.
+You can get an introduction by looking at TEACH OBJECTCLASS\EXAMPLE.
 More detailed technical information is provided in REF OBJECTCLASS.